 So, for example, on the Programme for International Student Assessment (PISA), a global education survey, 96 percent of Canadian students were able to handle a Level 1 problem that asked them to read a graph tracking music sales and identify what month one band outsold another; but only 39 percent of Canadian students were able to solve a Level 4 problem requiring them to calculate the maximum number of people who could pass through a revolving door in thirty minutes if the door had a two-metre diameter, made four rotations a minute, and only allowed two people to enter at a time.
-In Shanghai, the top-performing jurisdiction, 89 percent of fifteen-year-olds answered the Level 4 questions correctly.
+In Shanghai, the top-performing jurisdiction, 89 percent of 15 year-olds answered the Level 4 questions correctly.

 In 2016, half of Ontario grade 6 students failed to meet provincial math standards.
 However, two-thirds of the Ontario provincial math exam tests students on “thinking and application questions”: questions that demand more than just the application of an algorithm, instead requiring multi-step reasoning.
 Students who can simply do calculations—or basic math—do not meet the standard.
 A false dichotomy between students either learning the basics or having the opportunity to do complex learning in real-world contexts misses the crux of the challenge.